The Books We Love in 2016 - The New Yorker

 Juan Felipe Herrera, the first Latino Poet Laureate of the United States and son of Mexican immigrants, grew up in the migrant fields of California.

-Exuberant and socially engaged, reflective and healing, this collection of new work from the nation's first Latino Poet Laureate is brimming with the wide-open ...
+Exuberant and socially engaged, reflective and healing, this collection ...

 From U.S. Poet Laureate Juan Felipe Herrera, here are stirring poems that read like music.
 Awarded the Pura Belpré Honor for this book, Herrera writes in both Spanish and English about the joy and laughter and sometimes the confusion of growing up in an upside-down, jumbled-up world—between two cultures, two homes.
 With a crazy maraca beat, Herrera creates poetry as rich and vibrant as mole de olé and pineapple tamales . . . an aroma of papaya . . . a clear soup with strong garlic, so you will grow & not disappear.
 Herrera's words are hot & peppery, good for you.
 They ...

 From U.S. Poet Laureate Juan Felipe Herrera comes the story of one teen’s emotional journey in the days after 9/11, and a personal look at the culture of Loisaida, the Lower East Side of Manhattan.
 This emotional and stirring novel won the Américas Award and is written in a unique and arresting style.